elixir-inspector/ua_inspector/README.md

 ## Application Configuration

-To start using UA Inspector you need to at least configure a `:database_path`.
+To start using UAInspector you need to at least configure a `:database_path`.

 ### Configuration (static)